igutekunst/slip-mqtt-gateway/README.md

 ## TODO
 * Properly support reading/writing enumerations (size of native type might vary from network type
+    - One idea here, is change the read/write routine to memcpy data to alligned area in region, and then to an assignment If we assume the bytes are in platform order after memcpy, then all we need to do is an assignment
+      ```
+      //max alligned scratch region
+      uint64_t scratch;
+      scratch = 0;
+      memcpy(&scratch, packet, element_size);
+      packet->field = *((element_type*) &scratch);

+      write_uint8_t(&data_ptr, &(packet->packet_header.source_address), &bytes_remaining);
+      // becomes

+      scratch = 0;
+      memcpy(&scratch, &data_ptr, sizeof(uint8_t);
+      packet->packet_header.packet_type = *((uint8_t*) &scratch);
+      ```
+      This works because it will ensure the correct C type promotion/demotion happens without having to worry about the bytes themselves, and if an enumeration is a different size, the compiler will deal with it..
+We don't need to know the size of all enumerations.

+      The drawback is that this take quite a performance penalty to ensure aligned access.
+It might be better to do the straight memcpy in some cases, but only do the scratch in the case where the storage size is unknown, which is probably only for enumerations
 * Verify network order is as expected
 * Properly use size variable to not overflow buffers/packets
+    - Use correct return type
+* Make fake serial port/serial port abstraction
+* Fix SLIP library and start using